David Russell (barrister): Professional

 He has acted for Commonwealth and State Governments as well as individuals and corporations.

 Russell was President of the Taxation Institute of Australia from 1993 to 1995, and of the Asia Oceania Tax Consultants' Association from 1996 to 2000.
 He is a member of the Law Council of Australia Business Law Section Taxation Committee.
 He served as a member of the Ministerial Consultative Committee for the Tax Law Improvement Project from 1994 to 1997 and as a member of the Steering Committee for the National Review of Standards for the Tax Profession in 1993 and 1994.
-From 1991 to 1995 he was a member of the National Tax Liaison Group.
+From 1991 to 1995, he was a member of the National Tax Liaison Group.

-David Russell has lectured and written extensively on taxation related topics in Australia and overseas, and served as a member of the Advisory Editorial Board of Australian Tax Practice.
+Russell has lectured and written extensively on taxation related topics in Australia and overseas, and served as a member of the Advisory Editorial Board of Australian Tax Practice.
 He has lectured at the University of Sydney for the Master of Taxation course, the University of Queensland for the Master of Laws course and served as an adjunct professor of the University of Queensland.
 He was the Australian correspondent for Oxford University Press's academic journal Trusts & Trustees. and is now one of its co-editors.

 He was Chairman of STEP Australia, a member of the STEP World Wide Council until 2018.
 Deputy Chair of STEP WorldWide in 2018 and 2019 and a member of STEP's Professional Standards and Public Policy Committees and the Committee of the STEP Contentious Trusts & Estates Special Interest Group, a co-chair of the United Arab Emirates Chapter of the International Section of the New York State Bar Association, and a member of the Executive Committee of the Section, an Academician of The International Academy of Estate and Trust Law, a member of The Worshipful Company of Tax Advisers, a member of The Commercial Bar Association, an Honorary Member of The Taxation Institute of Hong Kong, a Fellow Member of the Chartered Institute of Taxation (UK) and a Freeman of the City of London.